 By bus - catch the 90 bus which goes right past the Hub, click here for the timetable, or catch the 70, 71, 74, 77, 80 or 80A and walk down Troughbrook Road (10 minutes).

-The Coffee Shop - Nona's - is open every day until the end of September from 9:30am to 4:00pm.
+The Coffee Shop - Nona's - is open from Wednesday to Sunday

 It sells drinks, sandwiches, light meals, ice creams and a selection of cakes.
 Everything is home made (07989 093872).